 Video of the Day

-What Is a Square D Pressure Switch?
+How to Test a Square D Pressure Switch

-Finding the Right Pressure Switch
+How to Choose the Right Pressure Switch Replacement

 There may also be information on the amperage rating and information on whether the switch can be used for water systems or air compressors.
 The value of your motors amperage capacity should be lower than the amperage rating of your new pressure switch.

-Square D Pressure Switch Installation
+How to Install a Square D Pressure Switch

-To install a new Square D pressure switch, you need to make sure your pump is switched off.
+- Make sure your pump is switched off.
 Before starting your Square D pressure switch installation, double check for safety.

-Close the pressure tank's valve, then safely drain the pressure tank.
-You can then remove the old pressure switch.
+- Close the pressure tank's valve, then safely drain the pressure tank.

-There will be two sets of wires, one set from the power source and one set from the pump motor.
+- There will be two sets of wires, one set from the power source and one set from the pump motor.
 Make a note of how these connected to your old pressure switch as the new wiring will likely be very similar.

-When you purchase a new Square D pressure switch, it will come with instructions for installation.
+- When you purchase a new Square D pressure switch, it will come with instructions for installation.
 Although the general requirements for wiring are the same, it's highly recommended you fully read these instructions before attempting installation to get the most tailored information for you.

 When working with electricity, it’s paramount you follow adequate safety procedures.
-Always check and double check that your power is off, wear the correct safety equipment and have someone nearby in case of an emergency.
+Always check (and double check) that your power is off, wear the correct safety equipment and have someone nearby in case of an emergency.

-Rewiring A Square D Pressure Switch
+How to Rewire A Square D Pressure Switch

 For a 120-volt circuit, there will be four wires to connect.
 These are two line-in wires and two line-out wires — a hot and a neutral of each.
 A 240-volt circuit is much the same, but both of the line-in and line-out wires will be hot.

-Square D Pressure Switch Adjustment
+How to Make a Square D Pressure Switch Adjustment

 If your pressure switch is not broken but is not working to the best of its ability, you can perform a Square D pressure switch adjustment yourself.